171 La Trobe Street: Functional aspects

-Rendering an office floor area of 414 square meters, the location of the building at a street corner allows configuration of offices, board rooms, workstations and ancillary facilities to access panoramic view and natural light.
-A portion of the office space has been partitioned to a floor area of 225sqm with a mezzanine of 70sqm.
-Other features include handicap-friendly conveniences, three lifts and basement carparks.
+With an office floorplate area of 414m^{2}, the location of the building on a city street corner allows configuration of offices, board rooms, workstations and ancillary facilities to access panoramic view and natural light.
+A portion of the office space has been partitioned to a floor area of 225m^{2} with a mezzanine of 70m^{2}.
+Other features include accessible toilets, three lifts and a basement carpark.